 - Veterinary technician

-That’s just a small sampling of possible jobs to obtain with just a two-year degree.
+That’s just a small sampling of possible jobs to obtain with an associates degree.
 If you’re not sure exactly what you want to pursue, you can always take general education classes at first.
 Then, you can apply these general studies classes to transfer credits at a bachelor’s degree program later on.

 Get Your College Degree in Two Years

 If an associate degree feels right for you, call your local community college, state university, or vocational school to find out how you can get started on your road to job success.
+Complete the FAFSA to discover what financial aid opportunities are available.
 Check out this list of some of the highest paying college majors to help you decide what to major in.